zcash/zcash/README.md

 Block Reward: 3KMD
 Mining Algorithm: Equihash
 ## About this Project
-Komodo has being evolved from Zcash project, where we used some of their codebase and extended it with new technologies.
-Same Zcash is based on Bitcoin's code, with differnece Zcash intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
-Technical details are available in our [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).
+Komodo is based on Zcash and has been  by our innovative consensus algorithm called dPoW which utilizes Bitcoin's hashrate to store Komodo blockchain information into the Bitcoin blockchain.
+Other new and native Komodo features are the privacy technology called JUMBLR or our assetchain capabilities (one click plug and play blockchain solutions).
+More details are available under https://komodoplatform.com/.
 ## Getting started
 Dependencies
 ------------

 ```
 #The following packages are needed:
-sudo apt-get install build-essential pkg-config libcurl3-gnutls-dev libc6-dev libevent-dev m4 g++-multilib autoconf libtool ncurses-dev unzip git python zlib1g-dev wget bsdmainutils automake libboost-all-dev libssl-dev libprotobuf-dev protobuf-compiler libqt4-dev libqrencode-dev libdb++-dev ntp ntpdate
+sudo apt-get install build-essential pkg-config libc6-dev m4 g++-multilib autoconf libtool ncurses-dev unzip git python python-zmq zlib1g-dev wget libcurl3-gnutls-dev bsdmainutils automake
 ```

 Komodo